Of visual perception

-- Visual acuity-is this patient in best correct visual acuity?
+- Visual acuity is this patient in the best correct visual acuity?
 Have they had an eye exam and been prescribed the appropriate glasses?
 Do the glasses fit well to allow for the intended benefit?

 - Binocular vision skills?-Poor binocular vision skills can result in double vision and blurred vision up close which can affect the results of visual perceptual testing?

 These two factors, when not corrected, make for a “garbage in-garbage out” situation and taint the results of the testing.
-This increases the likelihood for invalid results in the patient.
+This increases the likelihood of invalid results in the patient.

 Behavior and cognition matter too

-With best corrected acuity and good binocular visual skills, other factors, such as attention can play a role in visual perceptual testing.
-Common visual perceptual tests can take as long at 45 minutes.
+With best-corrected acuity and good binocular visual skills, other factors, such as attention can play a role in visual perceptual testing.
+Common visual perceptual tests can take as long as 45 minutes.
 This monotonous testing can make even the most attentive children bored and possibly affect results.